xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/reference/rest-client.md

     }
 ```

-or from root rest client:
+or from the root REST client:

 ```java
     ResourceClient<ResourceClass> rest = client.restClient().subClient(RestResource.class);